Measuring Distance between Reeb Graphs: Preliminaries and Problem Definition

-Given a point $x \in \rg_f$, we use the term \emph{up-degree} (resp.~\emph{down-degree}) of $x$ to denote the number of branches incident to $x$ that are higher (resp.~lower) than $x$ w.r.t.\ values of $f$.
+Given a point $x \in \rg_f$, we use the term \emph{up-degree} (resp.~\emph{down-degree}) of $x$ to denote the number of branches (1-cells) incident to $x$ that have higher (resp.~lower) values of $f$ than $x$.
 A point is \emph{regular} if both of its up-degree and down-degree equal to 1, and \emph{critical} otherwise.
-A critical point is a minimum (maximum) if it has down-degree 0 (up-degree 0), and a down-fork saddle (up-fork saddle) if it has down-degree (up-degree) larger than $1$. \yusu{Change down-fork saddle to down-fork, maybe?} A critical point can be degenerate, having more than one types of criticality (such as both a minimum and an up-fork saddle if it has down-degree 0 and up-degree 2).
+A critical point is a minimum (maximum) if it has down-degree 0 (up-degree 0), and a down-fork (up-fork) if it has down-degree (up-degree) larger than~$1$.
+A critical point can be degenerate, having more than one types of criticality.
 From now on, we use the term \emph{node} to refer to a critical point in the Reeb graph.
-For simplicity of exposition, we assume that all nodes of the Reeb graph have distinct $f$ function values.
-Note that because of the monotonicity of $f$ at regular points, the Reeb graph together with its associated function is completely described by the function values on the nodes.
+For simplicity of exposition, we assume that all nodes of the Reeb graph have distinct $\tilde f$ function values.
+Note that because of the monotonicity of $\tilde f$ at regular points, the Reeb graph together with its associated function is completely described, up to homeomorphisms preserving the function, by the function values on the nodes.

-\paragraph{Persistent homology and persistence diagrams.} The notion of persistence was originally introduced by Edelsbrunner \etal{} in \cite{ELZ02}.
-There has since been a great amount of development both in theory and in applications; see e.g \cite{ZC05,CD08,CSGO13}.
-This paper does not concern the theory of persistence, hence below we only provide a simple description so as to introduce the notion of \emph{persistence diagrams}, which will be used later.
-We refer the readers to \cite{Mun96} for a more detailed treatment of homology groups in general and \cite{EH09} for persistent homology.
+\paragraph{Persistent homology and persistence diagrams} The notion of persistence was originally introduced by Edelsbrunner \etal{} in \cite{ELZ02}.
+There has since been a great amount of development both in theory and in applications; see, e.g., \cite{ZC05,CD08,CSGO12,Bauer2013Induced}.
+This paper does not concern the theory of persistence, hence we only provide a simple description so as to introduce the notion of \emph{persistence diagrams}, which will be used later.
+We refer the readers to \cite{Hatcher2002Algebraic} for a detailed treatment of homology groups in general and to \cite{EH09} for persistent homology.